 Skip to main content

-Best Minted Alternative for Couples Who Need a Real Wedding Planning Tool
+Minted Alternative for Couples Who Need Real Planning Tools

 Minted offers a free wedding website as a way to sell stationery and invitations.
 It is not a wedding planning platform.
 If you need budget tracking, vendor management, guest RSVPs, or a seating chart, you need a different tool.
-Kaiplan covers the full planning workflow for a $79 one-time fee.
+Kaiplan covers the full planning workflow starting at $10/mo or $50 lifetime with LAUNCH50.

 Feature Minted Kaiplan

-Price Free wedding website (sells stationery and invitations) $79 one-time
+Price Free wedding website with optional $15/year custom URL (sells stationery and invitations) $10/mo

 Product Minted Kaiplan